ANNOUNCEMENTS

 Kim Johnson, Associate Director of Fiscal Operations

-BUSINESS NEWS: Grants
+BUSINESS NEWS: International Travel

 Within the system, Units will enter payment details and complete their review, while PIs will certify subrecipient performance and approve invoices for payment.
 If concerns arise, Units or PIs can return an invoice to SPA for review; SPA will determine if it must be sent back to the subrecipient.
 Units and PIs will be notified by email when an invoice requires their action and can also view pending invoices directly in their Subaward Tracker queues.